 • Get ready to cook the scallops.
 Crush the remaining almonds in a mortar and pestle, or use a knife to finely chop.
 Dry the scallops well with another clean paper towel.
 The more moisture you can remove, the better caramelization you will achieve.
 Lightly season with salt.

 • Sear the scallops.
 In a stainless-steel pan over medium heat, heat the remaining 1/4 cup of olive oil.
 When the oil starts to smoke, add the scallops and cook without nudging for 1 1/2 minutes.
 Flip and cook the other side for 1 1/2 minutes.
-Both sides should have a golden caramelization. a close up of seared scallops.
+Both sides should have a golden caramelization.

 • Serve.
 Serve the scallops on top of the red pepper sauce, finished with a sprinkle of crushed almonds, smoked paprika, chili flakes, and a drizzle of olive oil.a plate of seared scallops served on a spicy red pepper sauced and garnished with crushed almonds.

-How to tell if Scallops are Fresh
+How to Tell if Scallops are Fresh

 Pan fried scallops are lightly cooked, so it’s important that the shellfish is fresh.
 Here’s how to buy scallops: